Gabehu/practicum-projects/restaurant_research/README.md

 # Goal:
 With the given data, prepare market research and look into the current market conditions.

+# Content:
+- Opening the data file and preprocessing data
+- EDA and graphing results
+- Conclusion and preparing presentation

 # Libraries used
 pandas